Suburbanization

 A suburban land use pattern in the United States (Colorado Springs, Colorado), showing a mix of residential streets and cul-de-sacs intersected by a four-lane road.

 Suburbanization (American English), also spelled suburbanisation (British English), is a population shift from historic core cities or rural areas into suburbs.
 Most suburbs are built in a formation of (sub)urban sprawl.
 As a consequence of the movement of households and businesses away from city centers, low-density, peripheral urban areas grow.
 Proponents of curbing suburbanization argue that sprawl leads to urban decay and a concentration of lower-income residents in the inner city, in addition to environmental harm.

-Suburbanization can be a progressive process, as growing population pushes outward the zones of the concentric zone model that move outward to escape the increasing density of inward areas.
-For example, Kings County, New York served New York City as farmland in the 18th century, with boats carrying produce across the East River.
-The steam ferry later made Brooklyn Heights a commuter town for Wall Street.
-Streetcar suburbs spread through the county, and as elevated railways further extended its reach, the City of Brooklyn grew to fill the county.
-Areas along the river became industrialized and apartment buildings filled the places where factories did not replace the scattered houses.
-As a result, much of Brooklyn transformed into a suburban economy and later into an urban economy entirely.